shaik1002/biggitlabbomb/doc/ci/yaml/artifacts_reports.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/432235) in GitLab 16.7.

-The `repository_xray` report collects information about your repository for use by GitLab Duo Code Suggestions.
+The `repository_xray` report collects information about your repository for use by AI in code suggestions.

 ## `artifacts:reports:sast`

+> - [Moved](https://gitlab.com/groups/gitlab-org/-/epics/2098) from GitLab Ultimate to GitLab Free in 13.3.

 The `sast` report collects [SAST vulnerabilities](../../user/application_security/sast/index.md).
 The collected SAST report uploads to GitLab as an artifact.